-The first Chapter will establish a theoretical framework of Critical Discourse Analysis, rooted on the link between terrorism, Islamophobia and the notion of engineered moral panic.
-It will be argued that a certain political manipulation of public fears on terrorism, led to an increased resentment against Islam, Muslims and perceived Muslims, as they came to be define as a threat for Western society.
-The second Chapter will contextualise and explain the reasoning behind the selection of discourses, as regards to their nature, the time-frame in which they were delivered and the political affiliation of the people delivering them.
+Chapter I will establish a theoretical framework of Critical Discourse Analysis, rooted on the link between terrorism, Islamophobia and the notion of engineered moral panic.
+It will be argued that a certain political manipulation of public fears on terrorism, led to an increased resentment against Islam, Muslims and perceived Muslims, as they came to be defined as a threat for Western society.
+Chapter II will contextualise and explain the reasoning behind the selection of discourses, as regards to their nature, the time-frame in which they were delivered and the political affiliation of the people delivering them.
 Whilst the political nature of the discourses is of prime importance, especially regarding the special relationship existing between politicians, media and the public, the discourses selected have been delivered during two strategic time-frames, following two major terrorist attacks in France, in 2012 and 2015.
-Moreover, the discourses selected emanate from both extreme and mainstream politicians, due to the rise of extremeright in Europe and in France, and because of the rising 'porosity' between mainstream and far-right ideas.
-The third Chapter will critically analyse the selected discourses, and notably underline that they are all based on the fueling of high concern, and on the creation of an 'Us v.
-Them' dichotomy, where the threat is 'Islamist terrorism' but encompasses in reality a wider spectrum of people.
-The fourth Chapter will assess that, regarding these speeches, the enforcement of hate speech laws would be counterproductive, and a non-legal alternative to tackle political provocations to Islamophobia through a comprehensive 'naming and shaming' strategy led by a grassroots organisation will be discussed.
+Moreover, the discourses selected emanate from both extreme and mainstream politicians, due to the rise of extreme-right in Europe and in France, and because of the rising "porosity" between mainstream and far-right ideas.
+Chapter III will critically analyse the selected discourses, and notably underline that they are all based on the fueling of high concern, and on the creation of an "Us v.
+Them" dichotomy, where the threat is "Islamist terrorism" but encompasses in reality a wider spectrum of people.
+Chapter IV will assess that, regarding these speeches, the enforcement of hate speech laws would be counterproductive, and a non-legal alternative to tackle political provocations to Islamophobia through a comprehensive "naming and shaming" strategy led by a grassroots organisation will be discussed.

-CHAPTER I ROOTING TERRORISM, ISLAMOPHOBIA AND MORAL PANIC IN POLITICAL DISCOURSE
+ROOTING TERRORISM, ISLAMOPHOBIA AND MORAL PANIC IN POLITICAL DISCOURSE